-MA in Spanish
+MA in Hispanic Studies

 Welcome to the graduate program in Modern Languages and Literatures at Loyola University, a Jesuit university in the vibrant and multicultural city of Chicago.
-Our Masters of Arts degree in Spanish allows students to begin their careers as Hispanists in many areas: teaching, translation and interpretation, diplomacy, foreign service, social work, journalistic writing, editing, international business and more.
+Our Masters of Arts degree in Hispanic Studies allows students to begin their careers as Hispanists in many areas: teaching, translation and interpretation, diplomacy, foreign service, social work, journalistic writing, editing, international business and more.

 This degree program allows students to explore their own academic interests, while at the same time provides them with a solid foundation in the literature and culture of the Hispanic world.
 Each year our students participate in the annual graduate symposium in Hispanic studies.

 Please see our current and past course offerings in the following links: